 I think having a balance is important.
-I’ve burned out a couple of times and it sets you back far further than getting the balance right in the first place.
+I’ve burned out a couple of time.
+And, it sets you back far further than getting the balance right in the first place.
 You work to live, you don’t live to work.
-For me, it’s important to be able to switch off mentally and digitally when you’re setting aside time to do something non-work related, and vice versa.
+For me, it’s important to be able to switch off mentally and digitally.
+When you’re setting aside time to do something non-work related, and vice versa.
 Airplane mode is a saving grace in this digital dominated world that we live in.
-I set boundaries within my life and I expect my team to do this as well to make sure we all retain a quality of life.
+I set boundaries within my life and I expect my team to do this as well.
+To make sure we all retain a quality of life.

 When you’re not working, how do you like to switch off?

-Well in more normal times you’d find me off exploring new countries, sampling the flights of different cultures and meeting new people, however, that’s less plausible right now.
+Well in more normal times you’d find me off exploring new countries.
+And, sampling the flights of different cultures and meeting new people.
+However, that’s less plausible right now.
 Sport and exercise are what keep me sane, help me relax and unwind.
-I do a lot of freeletics – running and cycling but also any sport with a ball – cricket in the summer, hockey in the winter, and everything else in between!
+I do a lot of freeletics – running and cycling.
+But also any sport with a ball – cricket in the summer, hockey in the winter, and everything else in between!
 I also read a lot, and love dining, drinking and socialising with anyone that’ll take me.

 Thanks to Michael for taking the time to chat with us.
-This year is looking like an exciting one for Juno, as it grows and continues its mission of revolutionising ways to pay and get paid, as well as continuing its journey towards becoming a fully certified B Corporation.
+This year is looking like an exciting one for Juno, as it grows and continues its mission of revolutionizing ways to pay and get paid.
+As well as continuing its journey towards becoming a fully certified B Corporation.
 So if you want to stay up to date with everything they do, check them out here!